Would you betray your pacifist principles and record a promotional video for land mines?

 Lie: “Jerome speaks Dutch and is available for your eLearning projects.”

-Truth: Jerome was born, raised and educated in Flanders (Belgium) and speaks Flemish.
-Dutch and Flemish are just as related and just as different as American and British English.
+Truth: Jerome was born, raised, and educated in Flanders (Belgium) and speaks Flemish.
+Dutch as spoken in the Netherlands and Flemish are just as different as American and British English.
 Substitute Dutch and Flemish for other languages and accents to expose other actors.

 7b.
 Native speakers